drivechain-project/drivechain.info/projects/index.md

 ### 11. BitMessage

 A P2P message system emphasizing privacy.
 With BTC fees, we might have a solution to the problem of e-mail spam.
 We could then break Google's hold over our entire communications infrastructure (and password-reset infrastructure).
+Perhaps even LinkedIn and even Facebook would end up disrupted.

 [Link.](https://bitmessage.org/wiki/Main_Page)